-Orthomosaic is generated based on aerial or satellite imagery.
-Orthomosaic is obtained by orthorefication of the original images.
 Metashape enables to perform orthomosaic seamline editing for better visual results (see Orthomosaic seamlines editing section of the manual).

 For multispectral imagery processing workflow Ortho view tab presents Raster Calculator tool for NDVI and other vegetation indices calculation to analyze crop problems and generate prescriptions for variable rate farming equipment.
-More information on NDVI calculation functionality can be found in Performing measurements on 3D model section.
+More information on NDVI calculation functionality can be found in Vegetation indices calculation section.